 About the conference

-Emergencies over the last six months have shown again that learning lessons, planning and communicating effectively during emergencies is critical to the preservation of life, property and communities.
+Emergencies over the last twelve months have shown again that learning lessons, planning and communicating effectively during emergencies is critical to the preservation of life, property and communities.
 Whatever the outcomes, it is vital that the emergency management sector continually reviews and assesses its effectiveness.
 What worked well, and what didn’t quite hit the mark?
 What did we learn, and how can we all respond and engage even better in the future?

 THE EMERGENCY MANAGEMENT SECTOR NEEDS TO TALK ABOUT IT